frnmst/python-training/README.md

 My solutions to several Python exercises found on the web and on some books, as well as experiments with databases, GUIs, etc..

-## ...
+## Subjects

 - Algorithms
+  - data structures
+  - misc

+- Practice python

-- practicepython
+- Databases
-- backend-dev-exercises
+  - Backend development exercises

 ## Warning